-If you’re just getting started with Git, understanding the git commit command is essential.
-Committing your work is the whole reason for using a versioning tool, so it’s important to know what a commit really is and how to use the command.
+If you’re just getting started with Git, understanding the Git commit command is essential.
+Committing your work is the whole reason for using a versioning tool, so it’s important to know what a commit is and how to use the command.

-In this post, we’ll outline everything you need to know about git commit.
-We’ll explain its many uses and specialized options, as well as when you should use it.
+This post will outline everything you need to know about git commit.
+We’ll explain its many uses, specialized options, and when you should use it.

 If you don’t have Git installed on your system, download and install it.
 You will also need some familiarity with the command line for this post.

 Let’s get started.
 Before you can commit changes in Git, you first have to add those changes to the staging area.
-The staging area is a temporary holding place for new or modified files that you want to include in your next commit.
+A staging area is a temporary place for new or modified files you want to include in your next commit.

 Prerequisite

-Before learning how git commits work there is some prerequisite and those are:
+Before learning how Git commits work, there is some prerequisite:

-- How to create a file in Git?
+• How do you create a file in Git?

 Git Commit Fundamentals

-It’s important that we’re all on the same page with some of the basics related to the git commit command.
+We must all be on the same page with some of the basics related to the git commit command.

 What Is a Git Commit?

-In Git, the word “commit” can be used as a verb or a noun.
+In Git, “commit” can be used as a verb or a noun.
 When you make changes to your project, you “commit” those changes.
-This creates a new commit, which is basically just a snapshot of your project at that point in time.
+This creates a new commit, basically just a snapshot of your project.

-A commit, or “safe point”, is a saved milestone in the history of a project.
-Each commit has an identifier so you can go back and view it later if needed.
-Each commit also references one or more parents, with the exception of the first commit which is called the root commit.
+A commit, or “safe point,” is a saved milestone in the history of a project.
+Each commit has an identifier, so you can go back and view it later if needed.
+Each commit also references one or more parents, except the first commit, the root commit.
 The revision history of the repository can be seen by viewing all past commits and their relationships to one another.

 How Do I Commit a File in Git?